Rampastring/WorldAlteringEditor/README.md

 ## Downloads

+There is currently no publicly hosted download, but the editor will be included with Dawn of the Tiberium Age later on.
-There is currently no publicly hosted download.
-It's easiest to clone the source and compile it yourself using Visual Studio 2017 or newer.
+Currently, it's easiest to clone the source and compile it yourself using Visual Studio 2017 or newer.
-If you want a download, you can, however, contact me and ask for one on DTA's Discord server: https://discord.gg/6UtC289
+If you want a separate download, you can contact me and ask for one on DTA's Discord server: https://discord.gg/6UtC289

 ## License